michauhl/RBPBench/README.md

 We can see that the table is slightly expanded compared to the `rbpbench enmo` table.
-I.e., we now have additional info on whether motif hits tend to occur more in up- or downstream regions relative to the input regions (signified by Wilcoxon rank sum (WRS) p-value, as well as a motif distance plot showing motif hit center locations relative to the centered input regions).
+I.e., we now have additional info on whether motif hits tend to occur more in up- or downstream regions relative to the input regions (signified by Wilcoxon rank sum (WRS) p-value, as well as a motif distance plot showing the distribution of motif hit center locations relative to the centered input regions).
-A low WRS p-value in this table means that there is a preference for up- or downstream binding (two-sided test).
+A low WRS p-value in this table means that there is a preference for either up- or downstream binding (two-sided test).
 The top enriched motifs are the motifs essentially describing the polyadenylation signal sequence (AATAAA), which is known to occur often near 3'UTR ends.
 This preference we can also nicely see in the motif distance plots (plus it is significant w.r.t.
 WRS p-value).
-Looking at the regions downstream the annotated mRNA ends, we see a preference of T and GT-rich motifs (which continues as we would go further down than the top 10).
+Looking at the regions downstream the annotated mRNA ends, we see a preference of T and GT-rich motifs (which continues as we would go beyond the top 10).
 These GT-rich (or actually GU-rich in RNA) elements (GREs) are too known to frequently occur at transcript ends, namely downstream the polyadenylation signal.
 Both elements have well known roles in the regulation of mRNA stability and degradation.
 The different sequence preferences up- and downstream can also be seen in the sequence motif similarities vs direction PCA plot (**Fig. 10**):